Must Visit Historic Places in Western PA

 Fallingwater is a must-see for architecture enthusiasts, as well as anyone interested in the history of American design and culture.
 It is a unique and beautiful example of Frank Lloyd Wright’s work, and the setting is breathtaking.
 Plan your visit well in advance, as tours often sell out quickly.
 Keep in mind that Weekdays are less busy than weekends when planning your visit

-These are just a few examples of the many historic places to visit in Western Pennsylvania.
+These are just a few examples of the many historic places in Western PA to visit.
 I hope you found a few places (or all!) that you’d like to visit!

 If you liked this post, have a look at my other post about Historic Homes in to visit in Eastern Pa too!